mpazaryna/rss-ai/docs/design/formatter-design.md

-# Output Formatter Design Document
+# Formatter Design Document

 ## 1. Overview

-The Output Formatter is a crucial component of our AI-powered RSS news summarizer application.
+The Formatter is a crucial component of our AI-powered RSS news summarizer application.
 Its primary purpose is to take the summarized article data and format it into a clean, readable, and consistent presentation format.

 ## 2. Key Components